Maxwellhyh/pp4fpgas_CV/Baseline_canny.md

-# Introduction to the Sobel edge detector
+# Introduction to the Canny edge detector

 The Canny edge detector is an edge detection operator that uses a multi-stage algorithm to detect a wide range of edges in images.
 It was developed by John F. Canny in 1986.
 Canny also produced a computational theory of edge detection explaining why the technique works.